ovh/terraform-provider-ovh/website/docs/d/cloud_project_database_databases.html.markdown

 * `service_name` - (Required) The id of the public cloud project.
 If omitted, the `OVH_CLOUD_PROJECT_SERVICE` environment variable is used.

 * `engine` - (Required) The engine of the database cluster you want to list databases.
-To get a full list of available engine visit.
+To get a full list of available engine visit:
 [public documentation](https://docs.ovh.com/gb/en/publiccloud/databases).

 * `cluster_id` - (Required) Cluster ID